Skip to main content

 Monitor: Use a third-party tool like Mx ToolBox.
 Simply enter in the sending domain, and this will tell you whether it has been blocklisted by any known block lists.

 Solution: Provide your IP/Domain information to the sales rep in charge of the account/prospect.
 They will need to ask the IT team of this company to whitelist your account.
+For personal email domains, the ISPs often have sender support request forms or contacts, such as those for Yahoo and Gmail.

 Certain campaigns are causing higher unsubscribes/bounces

 Monitor: Bounce rate and unsubscribe rate by specific campaign/program.
+Comparison between typical and recent daily send volume across email marketing campaigns.

 Certain sources are causing higher bounces